Galacturonokinase

-Thus, the two substrates of this enzyme are ATP and D-galacturonate, whereas its two products are ADP and 1-phospho-alpha-D-galacturonate.
+The enzyme characterised from mung bean converts D-galacturonic acid to 1-phospho-α-D-galacturonic acid by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-galacturonate 1-phosphotransferase.
 This enzyme is also called galacturonokinase (phosphorylating) D-galacturonic acid kinase.
-This enzyme participates in nucleotide sugars metabolism.
+It participates in the metabolism of nucleotide sugars.